John Lennon Quotes About The Beatles 3

 John Lennon, January 1970

-"Where do people get off saying should give $200,000,000 to South America?
+"Where do people get off saying the Beatles should give $200,000,000 to South America?
 You know, America has poured billions into places like that.
 It doesn't mean a damn thing.
 After they've eaten that meal, then what?
 It lasts for only a day.
 After the $200,000,000 is gone, then what?
 It goes round and round in circles.
 You can pour money in forever.
 After Peru, then Harlem, then Britain.
 There is no one concert.
 We would have to dedicate the rest of our lives to one world concert tour, and I'm not ready for it.
 Not in this lifetime, anyway."

 John Lennon responding to suggestion that the Beatles should reunite and perform benefit concerts